GEN 0

 Autonomous Feature Engineering

-AI agents generate predictive features from multi-source sports data autonomously.
+AI agents generate predictive features from multi-source enterprise data autonomously.
 A novel dual lag schema captures both weekly and per-game temporal patterns, scaling feature spaces far beyond what manual engineering achieves.

 02